The file system

 splitdrive(path::AbstractString) -> (AbstractString, AbstractString)

-On Windows, split a path into the drive letter part and the path part.
-On Unix systems, the first component is always the empty string.
+In Windows, it divides the path into a part with a drive letter and a part with a path.
+On Unix systems, the first component is always an empty string.

 #